patrickjwahl/khan/README.md

 ### Environment variables

-Create a `.env.local` file and add the line
+Create a `.env` file and add the line
 ```
 SECRET_COOKIE_PASSWORD="reallyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyylongpassword"
 ```
 where the value is a password of at least 32 characters.

 If you plan to work on the admin features, go to [tiny.cloud](tiny.cloud) and create a free account.
 Under your account page's Cloud Dashboard, scroll to the bottom and copy your Tiny API Key.
-Add this key to your `.env.local`:
+Add this key to your `.env`:

 ```
 NEXT_PUBLIC_TINY_API_KEY=<your_key_here>
 ```

 At this point you should be ready to run `npm run dev` and fire up your local server.

+### Integration tests
+Integration/end-to-end tests use Playwright and currently run locally, spinning up a clean-slate Postgres database using Docker.
+First, make sure you have an up-to-date version of Docker installed on your system.
+Then use `npm run test:e2e` to run the tests.

 ### Storing images
 If you want to store and serve images in your development environment, set up an AWS S3 bucket.